fleetdm/fleet/docs/Contributing/Audit-logs.md

 This activity contains the following fields:
 - host_id: ID of the host on which the script was canceled.
 - host_display_name: Display name of the host.
-- software_title_id: ID of the software title that's canceled.
+- software_title_id: ID of the software title with canceled installation.
-- software_title_name: Name of the software title that's canceled.
+- software_title_name: Name of the software title with canceled installation.

 #### Example